KylieLAnglin/website/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Assistant Professor (starting Fall 2021)"
+role = "Assistant Professor"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [{name = "University of Connecticut, Department of Educational Psychology", url = "https://epsy.education.uconn.edu/"}, {name = "NAEd/Spencer Dissertation Fellow", url = "https://naeducation.org/2020-naed-spencer-dissertation-fellows/"}, { name = "EdPolicyWorks at the University of Virginia", url = "https://curry.virginia.edu/faculty-research/centers-labs-projects/edpolicyworks" } ]
+organizations = [{name = "University of Connecticut, Department of Educational Psychology", url = "https://epsy.education.uconn.edu/"}

 # Short bio (displayed in user profile at end of posts)
 bio = "My research develops data science methods for conducting implementation research in field settings, as well as for improving the causal validity and replicability of impact estimates."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = "kylielanglin@virginia.edu"
+email = "kylie.anglin@uconn.edu"

 # List (academic) interests or hobbies
 interests = [
  "implementation",
- "causal inference",
  "data science",
+ "natural language processing",
  "replication",
  "effect heterogeneity",
- "natural language processing"
+"causal inference",

 ]

 # Organizational groups that you belong to (for People widget)